Samuel Umtiti: Barcelona defender tests positive for coronavirus

 "The player is asymptomatic, is in good health and is isolating at home"

-Barcelona defender Samuel Umtiti has tested positive for coronavirus but is not with the rest of the squad for their Champions League quarter-final with Bayern Munich.
+Barcelona defender Samuel Umtiti tested positive for coronavirus but was not with the rest of the squad for their Champions League quarter-final defeat to Bayern Munich.

 The Frenchman is currently injured and tested positive at Barcelona's training ground on Thursday.